s1lar/mobiquityinc-packaging-assgnment/README.md

 # Assignment: Package Challenge

-This is challenge for Mobiquity by Igor Sila.

-Thi challenge was solved by Java 11, maven and JUnit 5.
+This challenge was solved by Java 11, maven and JUnit 5.

 ## Introduction